joshayoung/csharp-testing-types/README.md

 #### Outgoing Query:
 * Also, do not test.
 * Because this is just an incoming query for another object, that should already be tested elsewhere.
+* Do not test that they were sent.

 #### Outgoing Command:
 * Test that the message was sent.